 If budget is less of an issue, and you’re looking for the absolute best survival food, I’d suggest ordering from Valley Food Storage or Nutrient Survival.
 I’d encourage you to read my full review of Valley Food Storage, as well as my review of Nutrient survival, which includes photos and taste tests of every one of their meals.

-For camping supplies, I’d suggest actually going with a legitimate camping and outdoors store, where people are actually using the equipment on a regular basis.
+For camping supplies, I’d suggest actually going with legitimate camping and outdoors stores, where people are actually using the equipment on a regular basis.
 It’s easy to sell “just in case” camping gear that people will just put in the back closet, but it’s harder to get away with that when people are using (and reviewing) the equipment regularly.
-I’d suggest REI, where I get most my equipment, or Cabellas, which also sells hunting and homesteading equipment like food dehydrators and crossbows.
+I’d suggest REI, where I get most of my equipment, or Cabellas, which also sells hunting and homesteading equipment like food dehydrators and crossbows.